awgh/ratnet/README.md

 1. [Server](https://godoc.org/github.com/awgh/ratnet/policy#Server) - This just opens up a port and listens on it.
 2. [Polling](https://godoc.org/github.com/awgh/ratnet/policy#Poll) - After a delay, this will connect to every Peer and exchange messages.

-In real-world usage, you're very likely to want to implement your own version of Polling (via the [Policy](https://github.com/awgh/ratnet/blob/master/api/policy.go) interface), so you can tune retry logic and so on.
-We will be doing a lot more development and experimentation with new policies in the future.
+In real-world usage, you're very likely to want to implement your own version of Polling (via the [Policy](https://github.com/awgh/ratnet/blob/master/api/policy.go) interface).
+We will be doing a lot more development and experimentation with new policies (and transports!) in the future.

 # Examples